konstantinakatmada/assertEquals/README.md

 # Fluidly home and pairing test

 ## Terms of the exercise

 * Please do not use external libraries.
 * We expect you should be able to get the requirements below implemented within an hour.
-* We will implement assertEquals for Object comparison together in the remote pairing session, so if you want to plan for this in your approach you are welcome to do so
+* We will implement assertEquals for Object comparison together in the remote pairing session, so if you want to plan for this in your approach you are welcome to do so.
-* You may use online resources to assist you with specific techniques, syntax etc. but please do not just copy code.
+* You may use online resources to assist you with specific techniques, syntax etc - but please do not just copy code.
+* You don't need to send us your work before we meet in the remote pairing session - simply have it ready to screen share then.
-* Please don't share this exercise with any third party
+* Please don't share this exercise with any third party.

 ## The challenge